knowit/snappysense/aws/SETUP.md

 To build, go to `aws/dbop` and run `go build`.
 The executable should appear in that directory.
 It is run as explained in earlier sections.

-To run it, you must have set up your AWS credentials in the normal way for the AWS CLI, either as environment variables or in a `~/.aws/credentials` file.
+To run it, you must have set up your AWS config and credentials in the normal way for the AWS CLI, either as environment variables or in the `~/.aws/config` and `~/.aws/credentials` files.

 For some general help, run `dbop help`.